Friends-of-Foxley-Kenley-England/new-fof-website/README.md

 ## 🚀 Quick start

-1. Start developing.
+1. Initial setup

     - Copy the `.env` file `cp .env.example .env`
+    - Set the missing config values in the`.env` file.
-    - Set the secrets.
-Login to contentful and view the contentful api key values
+      - Login to contentful and view the contentful api key values
+      - You'lll find the space ID for the project on logging in
     - Run the following:
     ```shell
     corepack enable
     yarn install